-Leaky gut syndrome (LGS) is an increasingly pervasive health disorder in Western societies.
+Leaky gut is an increasingly pervasive health disorder in Western societies.
 It occurs when the lining of the small intestine becomes excessively permeable (develops “holes”), and as such, leads to the crossover of toxins, pathogens, and undigested food particles into the bloodstream.
 Once these foreign substances crossover, the immune system attacks them by creating inflammation.
 When the inflammation becomes chronic and systemic, there is a serious threat to health.
 Eventually, the immune system begins attacking healthy cells in the body, not just the foreign substances, by creating autoantibodies against one’s own tissues.
 The result is autoimmune and other chronic health conditions.
-Research has linked LGS to Alzheimer’s disease, autism, Crohn’s, diabetes, fibromyalgia, IBS, multiple sclerosis, and other autoimmune conditions.
+Leaky gut, also referred to as intestinal hyperpermeability, has been linked to Alzheimer’s disease, autism, Crohn’s, type 1 diabetes, fibromyalgia, IBS, multiple sclerosis, and other autoimmune conditions.

 There are many reasons why an individual may develop a leaky gut.
-The key contributors to LGS include:
+The key contributors to irritation of the gut lining include:

 - Chemical additives